European startups applaud Commission plan to rethink stock options – TechCrunch

 The Commission has published a Q&A on the industrial strategy here.

-Last month the executive body also set out proposals aimed at encouraging industrial data sharing and reuse, along with proposals for regulating high risk uses of artificial intelligence.
+Last month the executive body also set out proposals aimed at encouraging industrial data sharing and reuse, along with proposals for regulating high-risk uses of artificial intelligence.

-A further major piece of EU digital policy due later this year is the forthcoming Digital Services Act — which is slated to address platform liabilities and responsibilities, including towards smaller businesses that rely on them as a marketplace.
+A further major piece of EU digital policy due later this year is the forthcoming Digital Services Act — which is slated to address platform liabilities and responsibilities, including toward smaller businesses that rely on them as a marketplace.